nerdfiles/hypermedia-orientation/index.md

 # Remedial: Re-presentation

-Naming and description seem to be irreducible acts: just as objectification and classification, prescription and description, and so on.
+<i>Naming</i> and <i>description</i> seem to be irreducible acts: just as <i>objectification</i>
+and <i>classification</i>, <i>prescription</i> and <i>description</i>, and so on.
 Many "distinctions" at once seem necessary as much in their contexts as they seem linked to other necessities in other contexts.
-How is 'naming' more or less like 'objectification'?
+How is 'naming' more or less identical than 'objectification', as Ludwig Wittgenstein might ask?

 How is 'classification' more or less identical than 'description'?
 Indeed, nothing in the act of naming determines syntactic categories, nor do syntactic categories, if realized, guarantee that the lexical item not be used as a name, from a pragmatic perspective.
-Linguistics, semantics, semiotics, pragmatics all meet to condition the horizon of possibility of autonomy (material unconscious), functionality (machinic unconscious), intentionality (subjective unconscious) and ... (territorial unconscious); the four aspects of System Level Design, then, can be re-cast in Deleuze's simple philosophical materials.
+Linguistics (quantity; didactic), semantics (quality; amorous), semiotics (relevance; inaesthetics), pragmatics (manner; aisthetics) all meet to condition the horizon of possibility of autonomy (material unconscious), functionality (machinic unconscious), intentionality (subjective unconscious) and ... (territorial unconscious); the four aspects of System Level Design, then, can be re-cast in Deleuze's simple philosophical materials.

 # Remedial: Re-presentation